mivanit/pattern-lens/docs/combined/pattern_lens.md

         max number of samples to process
 - `force : bool`
         force overwrite of existing figures. if `False`, will skip any functions which have already saved a figure
+- `figure_funcs_select : set[str]|str|None`
+        figure functions to use. if `None`, will use all functions. if a string, will use the function names which match the string. if a set, will use the function names in the set
+        (defaults to `None`)
 - `parallel : bool | int`
         whether to run in parallel. if `True`, will use all available cores. if `False`, will run in serial. if an int, will try to use that many cores
         (defaults to `True`)